HSF/hsf.github.io/_gsocproposals/2019/proposal_AwkwardArrayOperations.md

 ## Desirable Skills

   * Good software engineering practices; well-organized coding.
-  * Fluency in modern C++ and enough familiarity with Python to bridge the gap.
-(CUDA/GPU programming is optional.)
   * Rigorous testing and documentation.
+  * Fluency in modern C++ programming and familiarity with Python packaging.
+(Experience with CUDA/GPU programming is optional.)
   * Interest in data structures and optimization.
+(Experience in code optimization is optional: we're more interested in well-organized code than fast code.)

 ## Mentors